-- Demonstrate accountability and responsible stewardship of P&OS assets. - Identify least-cost options to provide agreed levels of service. - Assess existing P&OS asset stocks and their capacity, condition and functional adequacy. - Document the Levels of Service that will be provided to the community. - Identify future demand for P&OS assets. - Manage the risks of P&OS assets structures and network failures and risks of capacity failures. - Undertake Life Cycle Management. - Provide the basis for long-term financial planning.
+- Demonstrate accountability and responsible stewardship of RI assets. - Identify least-cost options to provide agreed levels of service. - Assess existing RI asset stocks and their capacity, condition and functional adequacy. - Document the Levels of Service that will be provided to the community. - Identify future demand for RI assets. - Manage the risks of road, kerb, footpath, traffic facilities, car parks, street furniture and bridge asset failures and risks of capacity failures. - Undertake Life Cycle Management. - Provide the basis for long-term financial planning. - Monitor the plan to ascertain if it is meeting Council's objectives